earlence-security/etap/README.md

 In addition, we provide a Python module [`etaplib`](etaplib/) that allows developers of trigger and action services to  upgrade their existing Flask API routes to be compatible with eTAP.

-Please refer to the `README` in the their own directories for detailed instructions on installation and usage.
+Please refer to the `README` in their own directories for detailed instructions on installation and usage.